jclo/kiwii/README.md

 ## Architecture

-Kiwii webapp organisation closely matches the Backbone structure.
+Kiwii webapp organization closely matches the Backbone structure.
 The webapp consists of one HTML file `public/index.html`, one CSS file `public/css/style.css`, and one Javascript file `public/js/app.js`.

-When the HTML page is loaded into the browser, it imports the file style.css and starts the Javascript file app.js.
+When the HTML page is loaded into the browser, it imports the file style.css and starts the Javascript file `app.js`.

-The file style.css imports a set of dependant CSS files (see the file).
-These CSS files define the general styling (Ratchet) and the font used (Font-Awesome) plus the styling specific to each Backone module (see below).
+The file style.css imports a set of dependent CSS files (see the file).
+These CSS files define the general styling (Ratchet) and the font used (Font-Awesome) plus the styling specific to each Backbone module (see below).

 The file app.js starts a Javascript script (see the file).
 It initializes Backbone URL history and starts the Backbone router `public/js/router.js`.